adrido/minetest-mapper-cpp/doc/manual.rst

 .............................................
 	Divide the map in square tiles of the requested size.
 A border of the requested width (or width 1, of not specfied) is drawn between the tiles.
-	In order to preserve all map pixels (and to prevent overwriting them with borders), extra pixel rows and columns for the borders are inserted into the map.
+	In order to preserve all map pixels (to prevent overwriting them with borders), extra pixel rows and columns for the borders are inserted into the map.